What is Medication-Assisted Treatment (MAT)?

 - Typically eliminates the need for hospitalization

 Some individuals might question whether MAT is substituting one drug for another, which is far from the case.
-The medications at Gateway Foundation are used as indicated by the FDA, closely monitored for effectiveness and side effects to help alleviate symptoms.
+Licensed professionals closely monitor patient use of these medications to ensure their effectiveness.
 Some Medication-Assisted Treatment is used short-term with the minimum effective dose and discontinued when the physician deems it appropriate.
 Some patients receive MAT over an extended period of time to support their ongoing recovery.

-Buprenorphine is a FDA-approved medication that functions as an agonist/antagonist that blocks other narcotics while reducing withdrawal symptoms and cravings.
+Buprenorphine is an FDA-approved medication that functions as an agonist/antagonist that blocks other narcotics while reducing withdrawal symptoms and cravings.
 Together with counseling, it is an effective use of medication that treats opioid dependency.
 Suboxone, a brand name of buprenorphine, is administered daily by dissolving a film under the tongue.
-Studies have shown that people taking Suboxone tend to demonstrate improved success with non-drug therapies: Managing the physical symptoms for opioid dependency helps patients regain control of their life and concentrate on their counseling and recovery.
+Studies have shown that people taking Suboxone demonstrate improved success with non-drug therapies.
+Managing the physical opioid withdrawal symptoms helps patients regain control of their life and concentrate on their counseling and recovery.

-Naltrexone is a non-addictive opioid antagonist that blocks the effects of other narcotics.
-It is approved by the FDA for the treatment of alcohol and opioid dependence in adults.
-Naltrexone is available in a daily pill or a monthly injection by the brand name Vivitrol.
+Naltrexone, an FDA-approved drug for alcohol and opioid dependence, is a non-addictive opioid antagonist that blocks the effects of other narcotics.
+The drug is available in a daily pill or a monthly injection by the brand name Vivitrol.
 Naltrexone blocks both the euphoric and sedative effects of opiates by binding and blocking opioid receptors.
 Studies have shown that is reported to reduce cravings.
 Vivitrol is a long-acting injection administered about once a month by a healthcare professional.
-Vivitrol works to prevent feelings of pleasure in the brain that are produced by substances, such as prescription painkillers or heroin.
-Vivitrol also helps reduce a patient’s potential cravings for opioids and is reported to block the effects of opioids for about 28 days.
+The drug works to prevent feelings of pleasure in the brain that are produced by substances, such as prescription painkillers or heroin.
+Vivitrol also helps reduce a patient’s potential cravings for opioids.
+In most cases, they block the effects of opioids for about 28 days.